 Acupuncture originates from traditional Chinese medicine (TCM) where fine needles are placed in the skin and underly muscle tissue at specific areas of the body, so-called acu- or acupuncture points.
 When placed, needles are stimulated manually by rotating or perturbing needles up and down, so-called manual acupuncture.
 Needles may also be stimulated electrically by applying an electrical field and passing an electrical current between two needles, so-called electroacupuncture (EA).
 Low-frequency (1–15 Hz) electroacupuncture with an intensity that evokes muscle contractions is believed to achieve biological processes that resemble the effects of exercise.
-Acupuncture from a western scientific perspective cannot confirm point specificity and instead explain the effect with the activation of afferent sensory nerve fibers at appropriate segmental level [98, 99].
-Acupuncture activates and modulates nervous pathways at peripheral (local), segmental (in the spinal cord), and supraspinal levels within central nervous system (CNS).
+Acupuncture from a western scientific perspective cannot confirm point specificity and instead explain the effect with the activation of afferent sensory nerve fibres at appropriate segmental level [98, 99].
+Acupuncture activates and modulates nervous pathways at peripheral (local), segmental (in the spinal cord), and supraspinal levels within the central nervous system (CNS).
 Figure 3 illustrates the hypothetical mechanism explaining the effects of acupuncture in PCOS.

 Schematic illustration of a hypothetical mechanism explaining the effects of acupuncture in PCOS.
-(1) Stimulation of acupuncture needles in skeletal muscle excites ergoreceptors that activate afferent sensory nerve fibers.
+(1) Stimulation of acupuncture needles in skeletal muscle excites ergoreceptors that activate afferent sensory nerve fibres.
 These signals are transmitted …

 Starting at a peripheral level, both manual and electrical stimulations increase glucose uptake and microcirculation [100–103].
-When needles are inserted and stimulated, peripheral nerve terminals release several neuropeptides, such as neuropeptide Y (NPY), vasoactive intestinal polypeptide (VIP), substance P, and calcitonin gene-related peptide (CGRP), and give an immediate local reaction, by which the two latter are probably involved, with an increase in microcirculation [100, 104, 105].
-Moreover, data from administration of the opioid antagonist naloxone also suggest low-frequency EA stimulated peripheral opioid release .
+When needles are inserted and stimulated, peripheral nerve terminals release several neuropeptides, such as neuropeptide Y (NPY), vasoactive intestinal polypeptide (VIP), substance P, and calcitonin gene-related peptide (CGRP), and give an immediate local reaction, by which the two latter are probably involved, with an increase in the microcirculation [100, 104, 105].
+Moreover, data from the administration of the opioid antagonist naloxone also suggest low-frequency EA stimulated peripheral opioid release .